couchbase/cbft/DESIGN.md

   system as the Cfg backend.

 * An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.

-Roughly speaking, a PIndex has a 1-to-1 relationship with a bleve full-text index (although cbgt can support additional types of indexes).
+* Roughly speaking, a PIndex has a 1-to-1 relationship with a bleve full-text index (although cbgt was designed to support different types of indexes).

-* To process a query request, cbft will distribute or scatter the request to the multiple PIndexes and gather responses before sending a final, merged result to the client.
+* To process a query request, cbft will distribute or scatter the request to the multiple PIndexes and gather responses before sending a final, merged result back to the client.

 * This partitioning of indexes into PIndexes happens at index creation time (i.e., index definition time).
-To keep things simple for now, we assume that the number of PIndexes that are allocated per index doesn't change over the life of an index (although that might be a future feature).
+To keep things simple for now, we assume for now that there's no repartitioning or splitting/merging of PIndexes (although we've left room where that can become a future feature).

-* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change, due to reassignments from a cbft subsystem called the planner.  e.g., cbft node 00 is responsible for "PIndex af977b".
-When a second cbft node 01 joins the cbft cluster, the planner reassigns PIndex af977b from cbft node 00 to cbft node 01.
+* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change, due to reassignments from a cbft subsystem called the planner.

 * At index definition time, a PIndex is also configured with a source of data (like a couchbase bucket).
 That data source will have one or more data source partitions (i.e., VBuckets).
 For example, the beer-sample bucket has 1024 VBuckets.
 So, we could say something like...

-  * "PIndex af977b" is assigned to cover VBuckets 0 through 199;
+    "PIndex af977b" is assigned to cover VBuckets 0 through 199;
-  * "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
+    "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
-  * and so on with more PIndexes to cover up to VBucket 1023.
+    and so on with more PIndexes to cover up to VBucket 1023.

 * An index can also be configured to be replicated.
 In that case, the planner merely assigns a PIndex to more than one cbft node.

-Each PIndex replica or instance will be independently built up from from direct DCP streams from KV engines.
+* Each PIndex replica or instance will be independently built up from from direct DCP streams from KV engines.
 That is, cbft uses star topology for PIndex replication instead of chain topology.
 So, we could say something like...

-  * PIndex af977b, which is assigned by the planner to cover VBuckets 0 through 199, is assigned to cbft nodes 01 and 04.
+    PIndex 543aa, which is assigned by the planner to cover VBuckets 1000 through 1023, is assigned to cbft nodes A and C.
-  * When cbft node 04 is removed from the cbft cluster, then PIndex af977b is reassigned by the planner to cbft nodes 01 and 02.
+    When cbft node C is removed from the cbft cluster, then PIndex 543aa is reassigned by the planner to cbft nodes A and B.

-Pictorially:
+A diagram:

     index "beer-sample-fts"                          cbft nodes:
       |                                              A  B  C